 available in natural foods stores.
 It tastes a little like a mild

-Although it may not seem possible now. you will find that as you eat low glycemic foods your sugar cravings will disappear and table sugar will be too sweet for you.
-Sometimes it's better to just give it up cold turkey and switch to the low glycemic sweeteners.
+Although it may not seem possible now. you will find that as you eat low glycemic foods your sugar cravings will disappear and table sugar will be much too sweet for you.
+It will be easier to just give it up cold turkey and switch to the low glycemic sweeteners.
 You'll feel so much better and you really will not miss it.
 If you have symptoms of type 2 diabetes or insulin resistance do not let anything sweet pass your lips!

-However, having said that, unless you are insulin resistant already it's really ok to have desserts made from sugar once in a great while.
-It's not so addictive that you'll want to start eating it regularly.
+However, having said that, unless you are insulin resistant and have type 2 diabetes already it's really ok to have desserts made from sugar once in a great while.
+Sugar is not so addictive that you'll want to start eating it regularly just because you indulge in a fancy dessert once in a while.
 Otherwise, you might feel too deprived, especially on the holidays.
+You will probably find that sugar laden desserts now taste too sweet and a very small piece will be satisfying.

 "The amount of fat the body absorbs after a meal is greater when that meal includes sugar."
 (Journal of the American College of Nutrition 1999;18)